This post may contain affiliate links. Please see my disclosure policy for details.

-In England, I’ve seen old Guinness ads placed around vintage railway stations since I was a child so to find out the history and story behind them was so lovely and made my visit there.
+In England, I’ve seen old Guinness ads placed around vintage railway stations since I was a child.
+So, to find out the history and story behind them was a really lovely touch and made my visit there.

-They also played a lot of the TV ads, some interactive displays to get involved in and retro penny arcade mutoscope films which are always fun!
+They also played a lot of TV ads, some interactive displays to get involved in, and retro penny arcade films which are always fun!

-Make sure you spend some good time here, the theatres provided play some creative cinema and really go through their advertising through the ages.
+Make sure you spend a good time here, the theatres provided play some creative cinema and really go through their advertising through the ages.

 It’s amazing, to see the timeline play out and how it’s made Guinness popular and successful to this day.